 The minimum wage in the UK has steadily increased in recent years, at an annual rate of between 20–30 pence per hour since 2009.
 The wage is calculated at an hourly rate but applies to all types of work in the UK, even if the employee is not paid per hour (including payments per project).

-According to data from Eurostat in 2019, the minimum hourly wage compared favorably to almost all of its European neighbours by ranking seventh out of the 22 countries included in the study.
+According to data from Eurostat in 2019, the minimum hourly wage compared favorably to almost all of its European neighbors by ranking seventh out of the 22 countries included in the study.
 However, this still places the UK lower than Luxembourg, the Netherlands, Belgium, Germany, France, and Ireland.

 - Apprenticeship (different wage applies)